Sigmmma/c20/src/content/h1/map/readme.md

 Maps with the extension `.yelo` are compiled with [OS_Tool][opensauce#os-tool] and can only be played using H1CE with the [OpenSauce][] mod, which extends Halo's engine with new tag types, higher limits, and extra renderer features.
 These maps are typically [custom campaign missions][os-maps] specifically designed to take advantage of these extensions.
 [Refinery][] supports extracting OpenSauce tags from these maps.

 # Protected maps
 A _protected map_ is a map which has been intentionally corrupted in a way which still allows it to be loaded and played in-game, but hinders attempts to extract tags from it by removing or scrambling data like [tag paths](#resource-header-tag-path-pointer).
+It is now a discouraged practice.

 Map protection was unfortunately common in the H1CE modding scene in the 2000s as a way to prevent others from using ones custom tags, and it has overall negatively impacted the community because the resulting maps are crash-prone, cannot be easily be ported to newer engines like H1A, and new modders cannot extract their tags cleanly for study.
-It is now a discouraged practice.
+H1A even explicitly checks for and refuses to load protected maps.

 [Refinery][] can "deprotect" maps for tag extraction but the results may require cleanup.